Significant-Gravitas/AutoGPT/docs/setup.md

 ### Set up with Docker

 1. Make sure you have Docker installed, see [requirements](#requirements)
-2. Pull the latest image from [Docker Hub]
+2. Create a project directory for Auto-GPT

         :::shell
-        docker pull significantgravitas/auto-gpt
+        mkdir Auto-GPT

-3. Create a folder for Auto-GPT
+        cd Auto-GPT

-4. In the folder, create a file called `docker-compose.yml` with the following contents:
+3. In the project directory, create a file called `docker-compose.yml` with the following contents:

         :::yaml
         version: "3.9"